-The 7 Rules of Getting Your Hair Colored
+The 5 Rules for Coloring Your Hair

 A fresh hair color doesn’t only elevate your look, but also boosts your mood, confidence, and, hell, even the ferocity of your head toss.
-And then there’s the lackluster dye job, which can make you feel like crawling under the covers and never emerging (“But it’s not just hair!” you wail as you curse Pinterest for not reminding you that strawberry-red only works on a select few—and by a select few, we mean Emma Stone).
+And then there’s the lackluster dye job, which can make you feel like crawling under the covers and never emerging. (“But it’s not just hair!” you wail as you curse Pinterest for not reminding you that strawberry-red only works on a select few—and by a select few, we mean Emma Stone).

 Before your appointment, lay off the heat tools and leave your hair freshly shaped, “like a topiary tree,” Goddard says.
 We imagine this means leaving your hair in its most natural state.
-“When the shape of your hair is changed, the light and shadow are reflected different,” she explains.
+“When the shape of your hair is changed, the light and shadow are reflected differently,” she explains.
 “A fresh, natural shape will allow your colorist to maximize the look.”

-And don’t worry about what’s realistic—your colorist will be able to tell you if the desired hue is do-able, how many sittings it will take, and if it will be flattering on your skin tone.
+And don’t worry about what’s realistic—your colorist will be able to tell you if the desired hue is doable, how many sittings it will take, and if it will be flattering on your skin tone.
 “I think we can have a fantasy color for everyone, and a reality check for what’s possible and what will actually enhance them the best,” Goddard says.

 Here’s the thing—that silvery-gray color you’ve been dying to try is possible on your chocolate strands, but it will most likely take more than one session (which also means you may need to factor in extra costs, depending on your hair salon).
-Even though Goddard did Kim Kardashian’s hair in one sitting (one very long sitting), she says you absolutely need to expect two to three sessions for “wiggle room” if you’re going from dark to super-light.
+Even though Goddard did Kim Kardashian West's hair in one sitting (one very long sitting), she says you absolutely need to expect two to three sessions for “wiggle room” if you’re going from dark to super-light.

 The amount of time you go between your color appointments can vary.
 If it’s ombré or balayage, you can go months without needing a touch-up.
 If you’ve gone from dark to light, you may need to go back every couple of weeks.
 “It’s a personal choice,” Goddard says.
 “It could be every two weeks for continuity, or four weeks, or never again depending on what you want your color to look like.”

-If you’re going from light to dark, you have a little bit more leeway, but Goddard does say you should make sure your colorist keeps “a little bit of movement at the ends,” with a few strands half a shade lighter towards the bottom.
+If you’re going from light to dark, you have a little bit more leeway, but Goddard does say you should make sure your colorist keeps “a little bit of movement at the ends,” with a few strands half a shade lighter toward the bottom.

 What do you think—do you agree with these hair color rules?
 Any more you would add?
 Sound off below!